Hecate2/Reinvented-Wheels/README.md

 GPAcalc: Weighted average to calculate your GPA.
 (What a tiresome work to write such codes!)

 IgnaleoG: Combat-proven *destroyer* (a type of battleship) sending HTTP requests with stability and virtually unlimited concurrency.
-It runs as an HTTP server, and launches jobs on your HTTP request.
+It runs as an HTTP server, and launches jobs when you visit it.
 Example offered at https://github.com/Hecate2/ISML_auto_voter and *mysql.py* in this repository.
 Recommended accessories: retryapi.py & compat.py.

 mysql.py & sqlalchemyOps.py: test the performance of mysql libraries with IgnaleoG.
 Gevent does not speed up SQL queries!